 - Have you read Pushout by Monique Morris or Sing a Rhythm, Dance a Blues?

 - Are you feeling emotional?
+Is that clouding your judgement?
 How is your work/life balance?
 Can you take 5 deep breaths before making a decision?

 - Is this about what they did or the fact that they aren’t showing remorse?
 Why do you deserve their remorse?

-- What would you do if this was your actual, blood related, child?
+- What would you do if this was your actual, blood-related, child, (on your good day)?